Xiran Jay Zhao

-Xiran Jay Zhao is a Canadian author and social media creator.
+Xiran Jay Zhao (赵希然 (Zhào Xīrán)) is a Canadian author and social media creator.
 Their (Note: Zhao uses they/them pronouns.) debut novel, Iron Widow, became a No. 1 New York Times Best Seller and won the 2021 BSFA Award for Best Book for Younger Readers.

-They won the 2024 Astounding Award for Best New Writer.
+Zhao's subsequent novels, Zachary Ying and the Dragon Emperor (2022) and Iron Widows sequel Heavenly Tyrant (2024), were also New York Times Best Sellers.
+They won the 2024 Astounding Award for Best New Writer and Heavenly Tyrant won the 2025 Aurora Award for Best YA Novel.

-Early life
+Early life and education

-Xiran Jay Zhao (赵希然 (Zhào Xīrán)) immigrated to British Columbia from a small town in China in grade five.
+Xiran Jay Zhao immigrated to British Columbia from a small town in China in grade five.
 Their father is of Hui heritage.
 Zhao would imagine stories growing up, but did not put any on paper until being encouraged to at an anime convention when they were 15.

 They studied biochemistry at the Faculty of Health Sciences at Simon Fraser University, graduating with a Bachelor of Science degree in 2020.
 They worked at a co-op before deciding on a different career.